-In addition to sharing most of the dental problems that can plague our canine companions, cats unfortunately have the added bonus of being susceptible to two other diseases unique to their species: feline tooth resorportion and gingivostomatitis.
+In addition to sharing most of the dental problems that can plague our canine companions, like periodontal disease, cats unfortunately have the added bonus of being susceptible to two other diseases unique to their species: feline tooth resorportion and gingivostomatitis.

 Feline tooth resorption